FAQs for Navigating Career Transitions

 2. I have just been laid off, how do I cope with this while also searching for my next role?

 Layoffs are never easy and can be emotionally taxing.
-First, I suggest giving yourself permission to rest, process what happened and refresh yourself before diving back into the job search, especially if you are feeling burned out.
+First, give yourself permission to rest, process what happened and refresh yourself before diving back into the job search, especially if you are feeling burned out.
 Hold yourself accountable by committing to a specific time frame for this reset period (2-4 weeks at least, if you can manage).
 Remember, we can’t pour from an empty cup.

 Next, instead of putting pressure on yourself to find the perfect role, rather set aside time to be in discovery mode (potentially 2 weeks-3 months depending on your situation).
 During this time, explore new options and organizations, and find interesting people to talk to.
 This will open up opportunities to find roles and organizations that align with what you are looking for in places you may not have expected.
 If you would like some support deciding which job or industry is right for you, check out my blog post on finding the right job/industry.